juanviola/jvi-builder/README.md

 ```sh
 $ ./jvibuilder.py start
 ```
-You can see the logs into the jvi-builder/log directory to see if everythig goes allright.
+You can check the logs in the jvi-builder/log directory to see if everythig is working as expected.

-#### Do a manyally push into the mongo database
+#### Do a manual push into the mongo database
 ```sh
 $ mongo
 ```